 Lack of variety in food choices

-If you move to Germany, then you can expect to eat a lot of foods that are part of the cultural cuisine.
-However, you can find some Mexican, Japanese, and Vietnamese food throughout Germany that can give you some variety.
+If you move to Germany, you can expect to eat many foods that are part of the cultural cuisine.
+However, you can find some Mexican, Japanese, and Vietnamese food throughout Germany.
+That can give you some variety.

-Italian and Turkish restaurants also popular, but german dominate the market.
-That means you’ll be eating lots of pork in different forms, like for example sausage as well as potatoes and pickled foods.
+Italian and Turkish restaurants are also popular, but Germans dominate the market.
+That means you’ll be eating lots of pork in different forms, like for example, sausage but also potatoes and pickled foods.

-If you are vegetarian, you might have a hard time, in the south and throughout the country pork is the main meal element, in the north, they eat lots of fish.
+If you are a vegetarian, you might have a hard time.
+In the south and throughout the country, pork is the main element in a meal, whereas, in the north, people eat lots of fish.

-Also, gluten-intolerant people can struggle to find a snack, cause snack for germans it’s bread in all forms and kinds.
+Also, gluten-intolerant people can struggle to find a snack cause a snack for Germans it’s bread in all forms and kinds.
 In fact, there are over 300 bread sorts produced in Germany.

-Unfortunately, there isn’t something between the restaurant and bakery, it’s not easy to grab something quick apart of bread.
+Unfortunately, there isn’t something between the restaurant and bakery.
+It’s not easy to grab something quick apart from bread.
 However, more and more supermarkets offer to go section where a variety of snacks could be found.

-People from countries with rich in spices cuisine will find german food bland.
-Particularly who are from South Asia will struggle here, especially if they are working a corporate job and go for lunch in the company’s cafe (kantine).
+People from countries with rich in spices cuisine will find German food bland.
+Particularly foreigners from South Asia will struggle in Germany, especially if they work a corporate job and go for lunch in the company’s cafe (kantine).

-Most times they offer sausage or schnitzel with fries as a main dish.
+Most times a kantine will offer you a sausage or schnitzel with fries as a main dish.
 You can always season it with ketchup for more taste and spiciness.
 Yes, life is hard.

 Almost everything in Germany is closed on Sundays